adk96r/GitR-API/README.md

 ___

 I hope the content above makes some sense 😄 .
 Feel free to use it to build your own applications .
 I would recommend you to go through the code once ,  its quite easy and understandable .
-For reference https://jsoup.org/ .
+Check this out - [Jsoup](https://jsoup.org/).